During my third visit to Japan, I decided that I wanted to delve deeper into more aspects of the Japanese culture than I had on my previous trips.

-When I first entered into the ryokan I had booked in Kyoto, I was asked to remove my shoes in the entryway (genkan) and change into slippers.
-Removing shoes before entering a home in Japan is a customary practice whose purpose is to keep the floor of a residence clean.
+When I first entered into the ryokan I had booked in Kyoto, I was asked to remove my shoes in the genkan, or entryway, and change into slippers.
+It is a customary practice in Japan to remove shoes before entering a home in Japan in order to keep the floor of a residence clean.

 My Room at the Ryokan

-After removing my shoes and checking into the ryokan, the owner escorted me to my room.
-She told me that I would need to remove my slippers and walk around barefoot or with socks inside of the room to avoid damaging the floor of the room, which was covered in tatami mats.
+After removing my shoes at the front door of the ryokan, I checked in, and the owner then escorted me to my room.
+I was told that in order to avoid damaging the tatami mats on the floor of the bedroom, I would need to remove my slippers and walk around barefoot or with socks.

 On the front wall of my ryokan room, there was a raised alcove called a tokonoma (床の間).
 Inside of the tokonoma, there is a hanging scroll (called a kakejiku) that usually features either calligraphy or a work of art and below the scroll sits a vase of a traditional Japanese flower arrangement called an ikebana.